-In this article, we discuss shift schedules and provide a list of schedule types to help you choose the option that's right for you.
+In this article, we explain what a shift schedule is, describe its benefits, list different types of shift schedules and offer tips to help you choose the option that's right for your team or department.

 Related: What Is Shift Work?

 Benefits of shift schedules

 Shift schedules can help you achieve consistency and fairness when scheduling employees for work.
 They also help make sure the right employees are working at the right times, such as during on-call coverage.
 You can use shift schedules to ensure certain employees, such as emergency responders, have enough time to recover between physically demanding shifts.
 You may also benefit from creating shift schedules if you work in an industry with required time-off laws, such as truck driving.

 Here are 11 different types of shift schedules you can use and the advantages of each one to help you choose the right one for your team:

 Fixed shift employees work specific days and hours each week.
 Although there may be certain exceptions, such as holidays or overtime during periods of increased production, employees on a fixed shift schedule can reasonably expect a predictable work calendar.
 For example, a customer service employee may work from 8 a.m. to 5 p.m.
 Monday through Friday each week.
 This type of schedule can often improve morale since employees know what shifts they work each week.

 Split shift schedules disperse an employee's hours into two or more periods on the same day.
 For instance, a split shift employee might work a few hours in the morning and a few hours in the afternoon.
 Split shift schedules can be consistent, like fixed shift schedules, or variable depending on what the company needs.
 Employees on split shifts may benefit from the rest between periods of work and the ability to attend to midday personal tasks if necessary.